Ruins of Windsor Plantation | Claiborne County, MS | c. 1861

-And while a visit to the property today (which is a well-maintained public park) is peaceful and serene, the ghostly pillars that mark the buildings former footprint stand like sad sentinels to remind us of the difficult and often tragic stories that this home witnessed at the crossroads of our Nation’s history.
+And while a visit to the property today (which is a well-maintained public park) is peaceful and serene, the ghostly pillars that mark the building’s former footprint stand like sad sentinels to remind us of the difficult and often tragic stories that this home witnessed at the crossroads of our Nation’s history.

 Built between 1859 and 1861, it once sat at the center of an expansive plantation of 2,600 acres that relied on chattel slavery to support its operations.
 The house was a five-story tall, 23-room mansion, with an observatory at the top and intricate Corinthian capitols.
-It was estimated to cost some $175,000 for the building and furnishings that would amount to over $4,000,000 in today’s costs.
+It was estimated to cost some $175,000 for the building and furnishings which would amount to over $4,000,000 in today’s costs.

 Windsor, which was built by Smith Daniell and designed by architect David Shroder of Maryland, was made of almost entirely 16-inch brick, all made on-site, by enslaved craftsmen along the Natchez Trace, an important travel and trade route to Natives and European settlers.
-This important route and allowed for travel along the Mississippi River for hunters, merchants, and early white settlers.
+This important route allowed for travel along the Mississippi River for hunters, merchants, and early white settlers.